watz0n/learn-rv32i-asap/README.md

 A Simple As Possible RISCV-32I Implementation by Chisel3
 ===

-This project is a toy-project to build RISCV-32I by Chisel3 form scratch, and verified the functionality by Berkeley front-end server `riscv-fesvr`.
+This project is a toy-project to build RISCV-32I by Chisel3 from scratch, and verify the functionality by Berkeley front-end server `riscv-fesvr`.
 The concept is coming from [RISCV Sodor Project](https://github.com/librecores/riscv-sodor).

 Current implementation has these features: